Commercial Vehicle Insurance For All Types Business

 What Does Commercial Auto Insurance Cover

 Commercial Auto Insurance is more expensive than personal car insurance.
-There are ways you can qualify for discounts just like with your regular personal policy
+There are ways you can qualify for discounts just like with your regular personal policy.
+Commercial auto insurance includes many of the same coverage components as personal car insurance:

-If you simply drive to and from work you do not need commercial auto insurance, that will be covered by your personal auto insurance.
-However if you are a home care provider who drives clients to appointments, or a painter who drives a truck filled with tools and supplies, you will need a commercial auto policy to protect you.
+If you simply drive to and from work, you do not need commercial auto insurance, your personal auto insurance will cover that.
+However, if you are a home care provider who drives clients to appointments, or a painter who drives a truck filled with tools and supplies, you will need a commercial auto policy to protect you.

 How Much Does Commercial Auto Insurance Cost